 However, if you want tips and tricks, schedule activity ideas, 3-year-old educational tools and resources, and a 3-year-old printable schedule…. read on.

-While routines are activities your 3-year-old does on a daily basis as a habit, a schedule is a more structured time map.
+While routines are activities your 3-year-old does daily as a habit, a schedule is a more structured time map.

 Routines tend to be more flexible and laid back in nature, while schedules provide a more solid plan with timeframes.

-For the purpose of 3-year-olds, schedules work great.
-Knowing what to expect on an hour-by-hour basis will help them feel more in control and it will give you a better hold of your day.
+For 3-year-olds, schedules work great.
+Knowing what to expect on an hour-by-hour basis will help them feel more in control and give you a better hold of your day.

-Before we get started in putting together a 3-year old daily schedule, it is important to understand some basic 3-year old characteristics.
+Before we start putting together a 3-year-old daily schedule, it is important to understand some basic 3-year-old characteristics.